MohamedMohy10/MohamedMohy10/README.md

 ## 🚀 About Me

-Python Developer and Software Engineer with a strong interest in Machine Learning and Artificial Intelligence.
-Passionate about learning, building innovative solutions, and contributing to data-driven projects.
-Skilled in developing applications and AI models to solve problems.
-Eager to grow in dynamic, collaborative environments and make meaningful impact through technology.
+Python Software Engineer with a wide variety of technical skills, experience in application development, backend APIs, and applied machine learning.
+Skilled in APIs design, processing and analyzing data, and developing analytical applications.
+Seeking roles at the intersection of AI, machine learning, data science, and data-driven software development.

 - Currently pursuing an **M.Sc. in Artificial Intelligence Engineering**
 - Experienced in developing **Python applications, and ML/AI solutions**